africa-covid-19-response-toolkit/surveillance-forms/README.md

 - See `src/modules/lang` for functionality
 - See usage in containers in `src/containers/Community.js`
 - To add support for more lanuages for calandar, we use https://momentjs.com/docs/#/i18n/
-- For lanauges moment.js does not support, one can add support usng moment.defineLocale().
-See the example in src/modules/lang/moment-am.js, where Amaharic support was added.
+- For languages [moment.js] does not support, one can add support using [moment.defineLocale()].
+See the example in `src/modules/lang/moment-am.js`, where Amharic support was added.

 ### Form Validation